IdaAkiwumi/prism-design-system/README.md

 - system thinking over one-off mockups
 - separation between primitives, semantics, and themes
 - how AI-friendly descriptions improve token usability
-- how one component model can adapt across industries
+- how one component model can adapt across industries and themes
 - how structured JSON can bridge browser-based tooling and design tools like Figma

 ---